Ukrainianconflict-live/website/readme.md

 #### No framework

-Time is a challenge here, no time to learn somtehing common accross all of the volunteers.
+Time is a challenge here, no time to learn something common across all the volunteers.

 #### Mobile first